JovanSardinha/RepData_PeerAssessment1/PA1_template.md

 tidyData3$DayType <- ifelse(!(weekdays(tidyData3$date) %in% c('Saturday','Sunday')), "Weekday", "Weekend")
 ```

-A panel plot containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+Displayed below is a panel plot containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

 ```r
 tidyData4 <-ddply(tidyData3, ~interval+DayType , summarize,